rgyani/system-design-examples/netflix.md

 The Home Page service queries this database behind a load balancer.

+### User Management Service
+**CockroachDB or Aurora:** For transactional data that must be consistent (Billing, User Subscriptions, and Login credentials).

+### Microservices & Resiliency
+Netflix is the poster child for **Chaos Engineering**.
+Netflix used Circuit Breakers (e.g., Resilience4j): If the "Recommendation Service" is down, the "Home Page Service" shouldn't crash; it should just show a generic "Trending Now" list instead.

+### Playback Error Handling
+Real-time Telemetry: The client app doesn't just send errors; it sends a "heartbeat" every few seconds.
+If the "buffer health" on the client side drops, the system can preemptively switch the CDN source or lower the bitrate before the user even sees a spinning loading circle.

 **Kafka acts as a Service Bus**, connecting the Ingestion Service with the Movies master NoSQL Database acting as a consumer The Users activity also goes into the Kafka SOA, and can be picked by Spark Analytics Pipeline